antonfirsov/docs/2017/02-Feb/createnewtemplates/how-to-create-templates.md

 When the project is created the name of the folder, `Netblog.Web` will be used as the project name, and it will be generated into the current directory.

-In this post, we have covered creating templates for `dotnet new` with the Template Engine.
-We have just scratched the surface here.
-We will be authoring more posts here and creating some official docs in the coming months.
+In this post, we have shown how you can get started with creating your own custom templates for `dotnet new`.
+We are still working on enabling the end user scenarios where templates are acquired and used.
 Below you'll find some links to existing resources.
 Please share your comments below and file [issues](https://github.com/dotnet/templating) as needed.
 We're very excited to see the awesome templates that the community creates.